 If you want to increase your crawl rate, it’s a good idea to check and see if “Limit Google’s maximum crawl rate” has been selected accidentally.

 URLs that are more popular on the internet tend to be crawled more often by Google.

-One way that Google might judge popularity or at least the relative importance of a page is by viewing it’s depth.
+One way that Google might judge the popularity or at least the relative importance of a page is by viewing its depth.
 Page depth (or “click depth”) is the number of clicks it takes to get to a page from the home page.

 Another signal of popularity on your site is internal linking.
-If a page is linked to several times, it implies that page is popular.
-Botify offers several charts that offer insight about internal linking.
+If a page is linked to several times, it implies that the page is popular.

 To help Google better understand how important and popular your pages are, it’s a good idea to make your important pages closer to the home page, as well as link to them more often.